phutran-se/ISEC5006_Fundamental-Concepts-of-Data-Security/README.md

 Please email me if you need the resources
 - phutran.se@gmail.com
-- Write down your information
+- Write down your information when contacting me